mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 2. Copy the content of *dashboard.yaml* from the repo and paste it in the new dashboard using the "raw configuration editor" (top right, the 3 dots).
 Ensure that the spacing keeps intact.

 ## [Optional] HACS Power Flow Card
-I personnally like this card very much, but it won't run ouf of the box with standard home assistant.
+I personally like this card very much, but it won't run ouf of the box with standard home assistant.
 You need to manually install it:
 1. Install Frontend "Power Flow Card" from HACS (instructions: https://github.com/ulic75/power-flow-card)
 2. Copy the content of *powerFlow.yaml* to an arbitrary dashboard.
 It should look like this:
 ![image](https://user-images.githubusercontent.com/29856783/213137105-e1443dce-be7e-46dc-939b-168a0dfbdfae.png)